-- NSF cover page; - FastLane application forms; - Project Summary (1 page limit) of the proposed research and training activities, including specific and separate statements for both intellectual merit and broader impacts; - Project Description (5 page limit), which addresses what the applicant hopes to accomplish during the fellowship period and how it relates to the applicant's career goals.
-The Project Description should be written with both specialists and nonspecialists in mind.
-The Project Description consists of: - an introduction or background section; - a description of past accomplishments; - a statement of research objectives, methods, and significance; - an explanation of how the fellowship activities will enhance the applicant's career development; - · a justification of the choice of sponsoring scientist and host institution; and - a separate section within the narrative that discusses the broader impacts of the proposed activities.
-References Cited (no page limit); - Biographical Sketch (2 page limit), following the instructions in the Grant Proposal Guide for senior personnel; - Supplementary Documentation consisting of: - The sponsoring scientist statement (3 page limit).
+- NSF cover page; - FastLane application forms; - Project Summary (1 page limit) of the proposed research and training activities, including specific and separate statements in the Overview, Intellectual Merit, and Broader Impacts sections; - Project Description (5 page limit), which addresses what the applicant hopes to accomplish during the fellowship period and how it relates to the applicant's career goals.
+The Project Description should be written with both specialists and non-specialists in mind.
+The Project Description consists of: - o an introduction or background section; - a description of past accomplishments; - a statement of research objectives, methods, and significance; - o an explanation of how the fellowship activities will enhance the applicant's career development; - o a justification of the choice of sponsoring scientist and host institution; and - a separate section within the narrative that discusses the broader impacts of the proposed activities. - · References Cited (no page limit); - Biographical Sketch (2 page limit), following the instructions in the Proposal & Award Policies & Procedures Guide (PAPPG) for senior personnel; - Supplementary Documentation consisting of: - The sponsoring scientist statement (3 page limit).
 The sponsoring scientist's statement should provide the information requested in the Instructions for Sponsoring Scientists section below and should NOT be a letter of recommendation.
 The sponsoring scientist will send the statement to the applicant who will then upload the statement into the application. - Data management plan.
 All applications must include a supplementary document of no more than two pages labeled "Data Management Plan."
-Describe plans for data management and sharing of the products of research, or assert the absence of the need for such plans. - · Three or four letters of reference.
+Describe plans for data management and sharing of the products of research, or assert the absence of the need for such plans. - o Plan for long-term absence (if applicable, 1 page limit).
+If the Fellow plans an absence from the host institution of duration longer than one month during the first year of the fellowship, fully describe the rationale and plans for such an absence.

+• Three or four letters of reference.
 One reference letter should be from the doctoral adviser and the other letters should be from scientists who know the applicant and/or the applicant's research well.
 FastLane submission by the authors of the reference letters is required.
 The sponsoring scientist is not allowed to serve as an author of a reference letter, unless the sponsoring scientist is also the applicant's doctoral adviser.